erbrown349/Workout-AI-Chat-Calendar-Website/README.md

 The backend should now be running at:
 📡 http://localhost:5001

-Frontend Setup

-# 5. Open index.html
+# 5. Frontend Setup: Open index.html
 From the frontend/ folder, open index.html in your browser (or run with a Live Server extension):

 frontend/index.html